airbnb/airpal/README.md

 2. Create a MySQL database for Airpal.
 We recommend you call it `airpal` and will assume that for future steps.

-3. Migrate your database
+3. Migrate your database.

     ```
     java -Duser.timezone=UTC \
          -cp build/libs/airpal-*-all.jar db migrate reference.yml
     ```

-4. Run Airpal
+4. Run Airpal.

     ```
     java -server \